 Parametric tests tend to be more trusted and reliable because they enable the detection of potential effects.
-Parametric tests assume that the population from which sample data is derived is normally distributed, the sample size provides an adequate representation of the population from which it was derived, and that the groups, variances, and measures of spread are comparable.
+Parametric tests assume that the population from which sample data is derived is normally distributed.
+The sample size provides an adequate representation of the population from which it was derived.
+The groups, variances, and measures of spread are comparable.

 Other Testing Methods

 There are other testing methods, including correlation tests and comparison tests.
 Correlation tests examine the association between two variables and estimate the extent of the relationship.
 Examples of correlation tests are the Pearson’s r test, Spearman’s r test, and the Chi-square test of independence.

 Comparison tests are used to determine differences in the decretive statistics measures observed (mean, median, etc.).
 Examples of comparison tests are the t-test, ANOVA, Mood’s median, Kruskal-Wallis H test, etc.